Wireless Information and Power Transfer: Nonlinearity, Waveform Design and Rate-Energy Tradeoff

-\textit{First}, we extend the analytical model of the rectenna nonlinearity introduced in \cite{Clerckx:2016b}, originally designed for deterministic multisine waveform, to modulated signals.
-We investigate how a communication waveform (OFDM) and a power waveform (multisine) compare with each other in terms of harvested energy.
-Comparison is also made with the linear model commonly used in the WIPT literature \cite{Zhou:2013}.
-Scaling laws of the harvested energy with multisine and OFDM waveforms are analytically derived as a function of the number of sinewaves and the propagation conditions.
-Those results extend the scaling laws of \cite{Clerckx:2016b}, originally derived for deterministic multisine waveforms, to modulated OFDM waveforms.
-We show that by relying on the classical linear model, a deterministic multisine waveform and an OFDM waveform are equally suitable for WPT.
-This explains why the entire WIPT literature has used OFDM or modulated signals.
-On the other hand, the nonlinear model clearly highlights that a multisine waveform outperforms an OFDM waveform.
+\textit{First}, we extend the analytical model of the rectenna nonlinearity introduced in \cite{Clerckx:2016b}, originally designed for multi-carrier unmodulated (deterministic multisine) waveform, to multi-carrier modulated signals.
+We investigate how a multi-carrier modulated waveform (e.g. OFDM) and a multi-carrier unmodulated (deterministic multisine) waveform compare with each other in terms of harvested energy.
+Comparison is also made with the linear model commonly used in the WIPT literature.
+Scaling laws of the harvested energy with single-carrier and multi-carrier modulated and unmodulated waveforms are analytically derived as a function of the number of carriers and the propagation conditions.
+Those results extend the scaling laws of \cite{Clerckx:2016b}, originally derived for unmodulated waveforms, to modulated waveforms.
+We show that by relying on the classical linear model, an unmodulated waveform and a modulated waveform are equally suitable for WPT.
+This explains why the entire WIPT literature has used modulated signals.
+On the other hand, the nonlinear model clearly highlights that they are not equally suitable for wireless power delivery, with modulation being beneficial in single-carrier transmission but detrimental in multi-carrier transmissions.
 The behavior is furthermore validated through circuit simulations.
-This is the first paper where theoretical scaling laws of deterministic and modulated waveforms are derived based on an tractable analytical model of the rectifier nonlinearity and the observations made from those scaling laws are validated through circuit simulations.
+This is the first paper where the performance of unmodulated and modulated waveforms are derived based on an tractable analytical model of the rectifier nonlinearity and the observations made from the analysis are validated through circuit simulations.

-\textit{Second}, we introduce a novel WIPT transceiver architecture relying on the superposition of multisine and OFDM waveforms at the transmitter and a power-splitter receiver equipped with an energy harvester and an information decoder.
-Both cases where the receiver does and does not have the capability of cancelling the multisine waveform are considered.
-The WIPT multisine/OFDM waveforms and the power splitter are jointly optimized so as to maximize and characterize the rate-energy region of the whole system.
-The superposed WIPT waveforms are adaptive to the channel state information and result from a posynomial maximization problem that originates from the nonlinearity of the energy harvester.
-This is the first paper that studies WIPT and the characterization of the rate-energy tradeoff considering a nonlinear rectifier model.
+\textit{Second}, we introduce a novel WIPT transceiver architecture relying on the superposition of multi-carrier unmodulated and modulated waveforms at the transmitter and a power-splitter receiver equipped with an energy harvester and an information decoder.
+The WIPT superposed waveform and the power splitter are jointly optimized so as to maximize and characterize the rate-energy region of the whole system.
+The design is adaptive to the channel state information and results from a posynomial maximization problem that originates from the nonlinearity of the energy harvester.
+This is the first paper that studies WIPT and the characterization of the rate-energy tradeoff considering the diode nonlinearity.